Skip to content

 • Default: false

 • Description: Completely disable dragging functionality.
 When disabled, cards cannot be swiped with touch or mouse gestures.
-Manual methods (approve(), reject(), restore()) and slot actions still work normally.
+Manual methods (swipeRight(), swipeLeft(), restore(), etc.) and slot actions still work normally.

 vue